nrkn/mojule.Color/readme.markdown

 ###.addParser( name, parser )

-Adds a user-defined parser to handle other color formats. `name` should be a descriptive unique identifier for the parser. `parser` should be an object like:
+Adds a user-defined parser to handle other color formats. `name` should be a descriptive unique identifier for the parser.
+If `name` is not unique, it will overwrite the existing parser of that name. `parser` should be an object like:

 ``` js
 {